ericphanson/BenchmarkHistograms.jl/README.md

 However, BenchmarkPlots re-exports all the export of BenchmarkTools, so you can simply call `using BenchmarkPlots`.

-Providing this functionality BenchmarkTools itself was discussed in <https://github.com/JuliaCI/BenchmarkTools.jl/pull/180>.
+Providing this functionality in BenchmarkTools itself was discussed in <https://github.com/JuliaCI/BenchmarkTools.jl/pull/180>.

 ## Example